Simplifying...

 As time passed, procurement evolved into a crucial aspect of modern business operations.
 Today, it can significantly impact a company’s profitability, with estimates suggesting that procurement can account for up to 70 per cent of an organization’s revenue.
 In a world with increasingly complex global supply chains and the proliferation of digital technologies, procurement has become a strategic function that encompasses a product’s or service’s entire lifecycle.

-Why is Procurement So Important?
+Why is Procurement so Important?

 Procurement is crucial for any organization, and failing to embrace a procurement mindset can have a major impact on a business’s bottom line.